TiborVoelcker/FinanceApp/README.md

 ### Main takeaways
 - working with Qt5
-- wow Model-View based programming works
+- how Model-View based programming works
-- wow object-oriented programming works
+- how object-oriented programming works